12 June 2023

-• Honoured Artist of the Russian Federation (2017)
+• Honoured Artist of Russia (2017)

 • People’s Artist of the Republic of Tatarstan (2009) and recipient of the Ğabdulla Tuqay State Prize of the Republic of Tatarstan (2011)

-• Prize-winner at the Francisco Viñas International Singing Competition (Barcelona, 2005)
+• Prize-winner at the 42nd Tenor Viñas Contest (Barcelona, 2005; 3rd prize)

-• Prize-winner at the International Glinka Competition of Vocalists (Chelyabinsk, 2005, 1st prize)
+• Prize-winner at the 21st International Glinka Competition of Vocalists (Chelyabinsk, 2005; 1st prize)

-As a guest soloist she has appeared at the Glyndebourne Opera Festival, the Edinburgh International Festival, the BBC Proms and at major opera houses and concert halls in Europe and America.
+As a guest soloist she has appeared at the Glyndebourne Festival, the Edinburgh International Festival, the BBC Proms and at major opera houses and concert halls in Europe and America.

-Repertoire at the Mariinsky Theatre includes:
+Repertoire at the Mariinsky Theatre:

-Marfa (The Tsar’s Bride, concert performance),
+Marfa (The Tsar’s Bride, concert performance)

-the Swan Princess (The Tale of Tsar Saltan),
+Swan-Princess (The Tale of Tsar Saltan)

-Donna Anna (Don Giovanni),
+Donna Anna (Don Giovanni)

 Lucia (Lucia di Lammermoor)